15 Tips on How to Draft Under the Influence

 6. Use the 4for4 Tools

 This is probably my most obvious tip.
 You subscribed to this site, so let our award-winning tools and rankings do the work for you.
 I always thought we could make more money here at 4for4 by renting out our scouts to draft for those who wanted to pay for that service.
-That probably isn’t realistic, but that’s why I’ve been a big fan of our draft software over the years, such as Draft Analyzer—it can just about make the picks for you.
+That probably isn’t realistic, but that’s why I’ve been a big fan of our draft software over the years, such as Draft Hero—it can just about make the picks for you.
 Now, you still have to keep track, but hopefully, if you follow tip one, you’re still coherent enough to click names as they’re picked and let the software do the work for you when it’s your turn.

 If using a laptop on draft day isn’t your thing, we do offer our Top-200 and Custom Rankings tools, which have printer-friendly options so you don’t have a ton of paperwork to drag along.
 Visiting our site every day and taking in every bit of information also helps.
 I’m a little biased toward our news section (because it’s part of my job here).
 Reading the news every day will make you absorb the information, and you’ll be shocked by what you remember.